keboola/website/_about/about.md

     future endeavours inside or outside of Keboola.
 Keboola exists to help our customers build better businesses, increase profitability, and make better decisions.
-Keboola employees help Keboola, by being honest, entrepreneurial, daring to learn, helping each other prosper, and thus, helping ourselves.
+Keboola employees help Keboola, by being honest, entrepreneurial, daring to learn, helping each other prosper, and thus, helping themselves.
 - template: article-about-founder
   block: article-about-founder
   list: